 Suomenlinna Museum, located in the Suomenlinna Centre, showcases the eventful history of the island fortress from the 18th century to the present day.
 It also depicts the restauration of the World Heritage Site, Suomenlinna.

 Suomenlinna Museum opening hours during winter 2022 – 2023:

 Visit Suomenlinna Museum safely

-We can together ensure our safety during the museum visit by keeping a distance ti other visitors
+We can together ensure our safety during the museum visit by keeping a distance to other visitors.

 Use credit cards as payment at Suomenlinna Centre or buy your tickets in advance from our webshop.

 Remember to use face masks and keep a safe distance already in the Suomenlinna ferry.

 Photography exhibition: The Scent of Pine Tar and the Clangor of Hammers: Photographs of the Preservation Work in the Viapori Shipyard